 We currently do not have any product candidates that have gained regulatory approval for sale in China, the U.S., the European Union or any other country, and we may never have marketable drugs.
 Our business is substantially dependent on our ability to complete the development of, obtain regulatory approval for and successfully commercialize product candidates in a timely manner.
 We cannot commercialize product candidates without first obtaining regulatory approval to market each drug from the FDA, NMPA, EMA and comparable regulatory authorities.
-Plinabulin is currently being studied in two clinical developmental programs: one as an anti-cancer therapy, with top-line final data expected in mid-year of 2021 from a Phase 3 trial in NSCLC (DUBLIN-3), and in the treatment of CIN, for which we have submitted an NDA filing in the U.S. and China in March 2021.
-Plinabulin has been studied in preclinical models and in Phase 1/2 trials to investigate its therapeutic potential in combination with immuno-oncology agents.
+Plinabulin is currently being studied in two clinical developmental programs.
+One is as an anti-cancer therapy, with top-line final data reported in August 2021 and presented at the European Society for Medical Oncology, or ESMO, in September 2021 from a Phase 3 trial in NSCLC (DUBLIN-3), for which we expect to submit an NDA filing in the second half of 2022 in China, and have begun discussions with the FDA regarding the future clinical and regulatory pathway.
+The other is for the prevention of CIN, for which we have submitted an NDA filing in the U.S. and China in March 2021, which received priority review status from both FDA and NMPA.
+We received a Complete Response Letter for the prevention of CIN from the FDA in November 2021, and the NDA is still under review of the NMPA.
+In addition, Plinabulin has been studied in preclinical models and in a number of investigator-initiated studies (Phase 1/2 trials) to investigate its therapeutic potential in combination with immuno-oncology agents.
 These trials and future trials may not be successful, and regulators may not agree with our conclusions regarding the studies in animals and clinical trials we have conducted to date.

 Before obtaining regulatory approvals for the commercial sale of any product candidate for a target indication, we must demonstrate in studies in animals and well-controlled clinical trials, and to the satisfaction of the FDA with respect to approval in the U.S., that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
 For U.S. approval, an NDA must include extensive preclinical studies and clinical data and supporting information to establish the product candidate's safety and effectiveness for each target indication.
 The NDA must also include significant information regarding the chemistry, manufacturing and controls for the drug.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and approval may not be obtained.
-The FDA may decide not to accept our submission for filing, including the NDA submission we made in March 2021.
+The FDA also may decide not to accept our submission for filing.